zachalbert/zachalbert.com_v6-build/_posts/2014-10-28-3-rules-for-better-design-critique-a-cheatsheet-for-the-whole-team.md

 categories:
   - UX
 ---
-<a href="https://medium.com/@ZacHalbert/3-rules-for-better-design-critique-a-cheatsheet-for-the-whole-team-f1d8e0e8dbe2" target="_blank">This was originally published on Medium.</a>
+<a href="https://medium.com/@ZacHalbert/3-rules-for-better-design-critique-a-cheatsheet-for-the-whole-team-f1d8e0e8dbe2">This was originally published on Medium.</a>

 As the sole product designer for a tiny startup called Samahope, I often require design critique from my non-design teammates.
 Getting formal critique is important to iteratively improve the product, but we’ve had to improvise without an in-house design team.